bertugmete/hotel/README.md

-# Basic hotel home page
+# Basic responsive hotel home page

 This application builds for using flexbox and sass.